 Holtec SMR-160: A simplified PWR design with an output of 160 megawatts, it includes a cooling system with no need for pumps or valves.
 It incorporates safety features that include a reactor core that, in case of malfunction, would be cooled by natural circulation and the tendency of heat to dissipate, referred to as a passive core cooling system.
 With no need for outside electricity to maintain safety, it can operate independently, on a micro-grid, and can start up without outside assistance.
 It is designed to run on fuel that is already commercially available, and can operate flexibly, making it a carbon-free complementary source to variable wind and solar.
 Holtec already fabricates equipment for the nuclear industry, including dry storage casks, and is equipped to manufacture key components of the SMR-160 in-house.
 In pre-licensing activities, Holtec has begun submitting technical reports to the NRC that will be required for licensing.
 Holtec is in Phase 1 of the Canadian vendor design review process.
 In case of equipment malfunction, no operator action is required to maintain safety.
 Holtec is decommissioning the old Oyster Creek nuclear plant in Forked River, NJ, and is considering the site for a demonstration SMR-160.

-In June 2022, Holtec announced the submission of their final loan application to the DOE's Loan Program Office.
+In June 2022, Holtec announced the submission of their final Ioan application to the DOE's Loan Program Office.
 The \$7.4 billion loan request would help Holtec demonstrate their SMR-160 technology and bolster Holtec's manfucaturing facilities at their Camden, NJ and Pittburgh, PA sites.
 Under the loan request, Holtec would build a four-pack SMR-160 power plant at a site to be determined.

-- Water Cooled Reactors
+The LPO application submission was accompanied by the announcement of a Memorandum of Understanding (MOU) between Holtec and Entergy.
+The MOU states that Entergy will evaluate the feasibility of deploying one or more SMR-160s at one of its existing nuclear power plant facilities (Arkansas Nuclear One, Grand Gulf, River Bend, Waterford, or St. Francisville).

-- Non-Water-Cooled Advanced Reactor Technology
+- O Non-Water-Cooled Advanced Reactor Technology

 - Salt- and Sodium-Cooled Reactors

-- High Temperature

-Gas Cooled Reactors
+- High Temperature Gas Cooled Reactors

-- Gas-Cooled Fast Reactors
+- O Gas-Cooled Fast Reactors

-- Micro-Reactors
+- O Micro-Reactors

-SMALL MODULAR LIGHT WATER REACTORS (SMRS)
+SMALL MODULAR LIGHT WATER REACTORS (LWRs)